Core Idea

 Calibration System for Performance

 A career ladder and review cycle alone cannot produce fair outcomes.
 Without calibration, each manager applies the ladder through their own lens — biased by advocacy for their own reports, persuasion skills, and local team context.
-Calibration corrects this by creating a shared, structured comparison process.
+Calibration corrects this through a shared, structured comparison process.

 What Calibration Is